dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ## Site Structure

 I want to [keep things as simple as possible](https://en.wikipedia.org/wiki/KISS_principle).
 The home page (`chrisdempewolf.com`) is just a list of my posts.
-Posts are accessed under `chrisdempewolf.com/posts/{post}`.
-Same for tags.
+Individual posts are accessed under `chrisdempewolf.com/posts/{post}`.
+Analogously for tags.
 Aside from that, I have an about page and my resume (see links at top).
 EDIT: I have since added a [stats](/stats) page built every Wednesday at midnight using [GoAccess](https://goaccess.io/) and Github Actions and an [RSS feed](/feed.rss).

 I had intended to have separate sections for notes (notes about shows, games, books, etc.) and recipes — two things I plan to blog a lot about.
 Then I realized that it would be simpler to just have a tag for each of these categories.